KamilBT/bebras_quiz/README.md

   - enable creating own quiz from avaialble tasks
   - improve design
   - test with users
-  - improved versios based on results from testing
+  - improved versions based on results from testing